vimpunk/cratetorrent/DESIGN.md

       to disk (as the syscall doesn't guarantee that all provided bytes can be written).

+### Reading from disk

+Reading from disk is somewhat similar to writing: we make use of a read buffer (or cache), we use vectored IO over potentially multiple files, and use almost the same `mpsc` infrastructure to communicate results.
+Therefore this is going to be an overview of the differences.

+#### Communicating results
+The major difference is how results are communicated: while for block writes the piece result is communicated to the torrent, the result of a disk read is communicated directly to a peer.
+This is for two reasons:
+- The torrent doesn't need to know about disk reads, so sending the read block first to torrent and then from torrent to the peer would not only be redundant, it would introduce some complexity.
+- Although profiling is needed, it's likely more optimal to directly send the block to peer.

+Now the reason I say likely is because there is a trade-off: currently peer needs to pass a clone of its command sender with each disk read to the disk task (otherwise the disk task wouldn't know to whom to return the block).
+This incurs two updates to the atomic reference count (creation and drop), so this solution is not entirely optimal either.
+For now it suffices though.

+However, an _error_ is communicated to the torrent, rather than a peer session.
+This is because the peer session is the wrong layer to deal with such global errors.
+So the torrent is chosen.
+In the future it may be the engine that handles such errors, but there is currently no real engine so this is kept in torrent for now.

+#### Read cache
+The read cache is brutally simple at this step of the alpha version.
+For each block request, we read in the _entire_ piece from disk, and then store it in a hashmap in memory.
+That's it.
+Subsequent reads to blocks in the same piece will hit the cache.

+The problem here of course is that there is no eviction: so memory use could blow up here very fast.
+This is one of the reasons why cratetorrent is still a toy project (besides being very obviously in alpha).

+In the future the read cache size will be configurable, as well as various other parameters, such as how many blocks to read in when caching a piece (read cache line size).

 ## Anatomy of a block fetch